 An ophthalmologist is a medical doctor who specializes in the medical and surgical treatment of eye diseases or other conditions.
 Ophthalmologists also often provide routine vision care services such as prescribing eyeglasses and contact lenses.
 The training required to become an ophthalmologist includes at least four years of medical school (after undergraduate college); a one-year internship in general medicine, usually at a hospital; and a three-year residency in ophthalmology at an accredited teaching program.Learn More About Our Ophthalmologists

 What is an Optometrist?

-Maine Eye Center patients now have the opportunity to see better after cataract surgery with multi-focal, toric or accommodating lens implants.
-If you are interested in reducing or eliminating glasses after cataract surgery our doctors can help you select the lens implant that is best suited for your needs.Advancements in Cataract Surgery
+Maine Eye patients now have the opportunity to see better after cataract surgery with multi-focal, toric or premium lens implants.
+If you are interested in reducing or eliminating glasses after cataract surgery our doctors can help you select the lens implant that is best suited for your needs.Learn More about Cataract Surgery

 Regular eye examinations are the best way to detect glaucoma and prevent optic nerve damage and vision loss.
 Maine Eye patients can schedule an eye examination with our doctors to discuss options for glaucoma treatment if they qualify.